-Telestroke networks can be cost-effective for hospitals, good for patientsDecember 17th, 2012 in Cardiology /
+Telestroke networks can be cost-effective for hospitals, good for patientsDecember 17, 2012 in Medicine & Health / Cardiology

 Telestroke networks that enable the remote and rapid diagnosis and treatment of stroke can improve the bottom line of patients and hospitals, researchers report.